wilsonliaows/docs/connectors/quickbooks.md

 ### Object IDs

 QuickBooks Object IDs can be used for All Search, Update, and Get details action.
-These IDs uniquely identify each records in the application.
+These IDs uniquely identify each record in the application.
 One thing to note : IDs are not interchangeable.
 An ID from Salesforce cannot be used as an ID in QuickBooks.
 Each application stores their own record's identity in their own ID.
-Get details actions require you to input QuickBooks ID only.
+Get details action requires you to input QuickBooks ID only.

 #### How do I get the Document ID?